 The UE shall ensure that it keeps on passing the same PROSE PC5 DISCOVERY message to the lower layers for transmission until the validity timer T5070 of the ProSe query code expires, or until the request from upper layers to query the target RPAUID in restricted discovery Model B, associated with both the ProSe query code and the authorised application identity, is not in place.
 How this is achieved is left up to UE implementation.

-NOTE 3: The discoverer UE can stop discoverer UE procedure for 5G ProSe direct discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of the UE at a time, or an implementation-specific timer expires.
+NOTE 3: The discoverer UE can stop discoverer UE procedure for 5G ProSe direct discovery for power saving by implementation specific means e.g. an implementation-specific maximum number of 5G ProSe direct links (to be) established in the UE at a time, or an implementation-specific timer expires.

 The UE may apply the discovery response filter(s) received from the 5G DDNMF to its monitoring operation.
 Using the discovery response filter may result in a match event for the target RPAUID the UE is querying for.
 There is match event when, for any of the masks in a discovery response filter, the output of a bitwise AND operation between the ProSe response code contained in the received PROSE PC5 DISCOVERY message and the mask, matches the output of a bitwise AND operation between the mask and the code contained in the discovery response filter.